Prepare to pass

 - the expense to profit or loss; or

 - the carrying amount of receivables to be reported in the statement of financial position.

 A candidate who assumes that they know what the prompt is (usually on the basis of a question they have seen previously), rather than actually reading it, is likely to select the wrong option.

-It is a common fallacy that some objective question types are easy.
-In particular, that where one of the options is the correct answer (eg in MCQs and drop-down lists), all you have to do is make the correct selection.
-While it is fair to say that some questions may appear to be easier to tackle than others (eg selecting one option is easier than multiple-response or number fill), that is often not the case as the answer will not be obvious.
-A question from the AB/FAB specimen exam illustrates this:
+It is a common mistake to think that some CBE question types are easy.
+In particular, that where one of the options is the correct answer (e.g. in MCQs), all you have to do is make the correct selection.
+While it is fair to say that some questions may appear to be easier to tackle than others (e.g. selecting one option is easier than multiple-response or number fill), that is often not the case as the answer will not be obvious.

 Sample question 1

 Which of the following errors will be detected by extracting a trial balance?

 - A cash receipt of $936 was recorded in the cash received daybook as $693

 - An invoice issued to Tom Barry was posted to Barry Scott’s account

 - The sales tax column of the purchase day book was overcast by $99